UrbanInstitute/nccs/_stories/nccsdata.md

   CA”

 `get_data()` layers these filters to subset the data by the desired geographic unit.
-Using only 1 argument will return all geographic units that fall within it (e.g. `geo.region` = “south” returns all rows from the southern states or `geo.city` = “Lebanon” returns all rows belonging to cities with the name ‘Lebanon’).
+Using only 1 argument will return all rows that fall within the requested geographic region (e.g. `geo.region` = “south” returns all rows from the southern states or `geo.city` = “Lebanon” returns all rows belonging to cities with the name ‘Lebanon’).

+Further information on these geographic filters and additonal geography-related functions is provided in Part 3 of this data story.

 ## Appending BMF Data to Core Data

-`get_data()` automatically appends NTEE metadata to the requested data set.
+`get_data()` automatically appends NTEE metadata to the requested data set and can also be configured to append BMF data to any downloaded core data set.

 Appending metadata from the IRS Business Master File (BMF) requires the downloading of an additional download of 185 MB and can be toggled on/off with `append_bmf`.

 ``` r